I have had regular Exams for about fifteen years.

 He might want to leave her, and he would be right.

 DTBA, unfortunately, cannot help but recognize his mistake, making himself vulnerable and accepting his reaction.”
 “But no matter what, she doesn’t deserve to be alone,” they add.
 “We all make mistakes.
 We all have the opportunity to improve.”
-I’m a 24-year-old bisexual, and the person I recently started seeing just revealed to me that he has an STI test, which is a positive genital herpes test.
+I’m a 24-year-old bisexual.
+The person I recently started seeing just revealed to me that he has an STI profile, which is a positive genital herpes lab exam.
 I liked this person and was ready to have intimate relationships.
 But this revelation changed my mind.
 She understands, but she is sad.
 And I feel guilty as hell!

 She did the right thing, choosing to be truthful, and in return, she was punished.